No-Scalpel Vasectomy FAQ

 Vasectomy Procedure Common Questions

-No-Needle No-Scalpel vasectomy is virtually painless.
-After the procedure, you may be sore for a couple of days and should take a mild painkiller as outlined in the instructions.
-The discomfort is less than with the conventional technique because there is minimal injury to the tissues.
+After the procedure, you may be sore for a couple of days and should take mild painkillers as outlined in the post-procedure instructions.

 The only thing that will change is that you will not be able to make your partner pregnant.
 Your body will continue to produce the hormones that make you a man.
 You will have the same amount of semen.